-District 30 to Hold Special Education Meeting on May 2
+District 30 to Hold Special Education Meeting in May

-A special education meeting conducted by Northbrook/Glenview School District 30 will take place at 2:00 pm, Monday, May 2, 2016, at the Harry Rossi Administrative Offices, 2374 Shermer Road, Northbrook.
-The purpose of this meeting will be to discuss the district’s plans for providing special education services to students with disabilities who attend private, schools and home schools within the district for the 2016-2017 school year.
+A special education meeting conducted by Northbrook/Glenview School District 30 will take place at in May, on a date to be determined, at the Harry Rossi Administrative Offices, 2374 Shermer Road, Northbrook.
+The purpose of this meeting will be to discuss the district’s plans for providing special education services to students with disabilities who attend private, schools and home schools within the district for the 2017-2018 school year.

 Northbrook / Glenview School District 30 is a site for the Illinois Flexible Service Delivery Model.
 Our "Flex System" offers a more responsive service delivery system for students with special needs.
 Schools have problem-solving teams that meet regularly to address student concerns of parents and teachers.
 We use a collaborative approach of merging general and special education as a basis for providing services to students who are experiencing difficulty at school.
 Integral components of our Flex System include problem-solving teams, parent involvement, functional assessment and response to intervention so we can match student needs with high quality intervention and progress monitoring, allowing us to make important educational decisions.

 Eligibility for Special Education: In accordance with Article XIV of the Illinois School Code, Individuals with Disabilities Education Improvement Act of 2004 (IDEIA), and Section 504 of the Rehabilitation Act of 1973, School District 30 seeks to provide a comprehensive program of special education for those exceptional children who are between the age of three and their graduation from middle school.
 Children are deemed exceptional according to the following categories as referenced in the 23 Illinois Administrative Code:

 6. Emotional Disorder

 8. Hearing Impairment